OpenMined/PySyft/packages/hagrid/README.md

 If you needed to install wsl2, restart your machine again.

-### Restart the computer and start Docker Desktop

-After you've rebooted your Windows machine, launch the application "Docker Desktop" and continue.

 ### Enable Docker Compose v2

 Inside Docker Desktop click on the settings wheel in the top right.